 Benno Dorer is the chairman and chief executive officer of the Company, a position he has held since August 2016.
 Prior to this role, he served as chief executive officer of the Company from November 2014 until August 2016.
-From January 2013 until November 2014, he served as executive vice president - chief operating officer, cleaning, international and corporate strategy.
+From January 2013 to November 2014, he served as executive vice president - chief operating officer, cleaning, international and corporate strategy.
 From March 2011 to December 2012, he served as senior vice president - cleaning division and Canada.
 He served as senior vice president - general manager, cleaning division from June 2009 to March 2011.
-Mr. Dorer joined the Company in 2005 and has served in various roles.
+Mr. Dorer joined the Company in 2005.
+Prior to joining the Company, he served in various roles at The Procter & Gamble Company.